CloudDataPalina/modern-data-platform/module_7_bi_analytics/README.md

 The workflow included:
 - dimensional modeling in PostgreSQL
-- relationship validation in pgAdmin
+- validation of dimensional relationships in pgAdmin
 - dashboard development in IBM Cognos Analytics
 - blended data modeling in Google Looker Studio
 - executive reporting and PDF export